youmi-zym/youmi-zym.github.io/_posts/2018-07-04-phd_thesis.md

 ## The complete abstract

-> Deep learning and convolutional neural networks have become the dominant tool for computer vision.
+Deep learning and convolutional neural networks have become the dominant tool for computer vision.
 These techniques excel at learning complicated representations from data using supervised learning.
 In particular, image recognition models now out-perform human baselines under constrained settings.
 However, the science of computer vision aims to build machines which can see.
 This requires models which can extract richer information than recognition, from images and video.
 In general, applying these deep learning models from recognition to other problems in computer vision is significantly more challenging.

-> This thesis presents end-to-end deep learning architectures for a number of core computer vision problems; scene understanding, camera pose estimation, stereo vision and video semantic segmentation.
+This thesis presents end-to-end deep learning architectures for a number of core computer vision problems; scene understanding, camera pose estimation, stereo vision and video semantic segmentation.
 Our models outperform traditional approaches and advance state-of-the-art on a number of challenging computer vision benchmarks.
 However, these end-to-end models are often not interpretable and require enormous quantities of training data.

-> To address this, we make two observations: (i) we do not need to learn everything from scratch, we know a lot about the physical world, and (ii) we cannot know everything from data, our models should be aware of what they do not know.
+To address this, we make two observations: (i) we do not need to learn everything from scratch, we know a lot about the physical world, and (ii) we cannot know everything from data, our models should be aware of what they do not know.
 This thesis explores these ideas using concepts from geometry and uncertainty.
 Specifically, we show how to improve end-to-end deep learning models by leveraging the underlying geometry of the problem.
 We explicitly model concepts such as epipolar geometry to learn with unsupervised learning, which improves performance.
 Secondly, we introduce ideas from probabilistic modelling and Bayesian deep learning to understand uncertainty in computer vision models.
 We show how to quantify different types of uncertainty, improving safety for real world applications.

 ## The story

-When I began my PhD, I joined the controls research group at Cambridge University Engineering Department.
+I began my PhD in October 2014, joining the controls research group at Cambridge University Engineering Department.
-My original research proposal expressed my desire to work on the control of mobile robotics.
+Looking back at my original research proposal, I said that I wanted to work on the 'engineering questions to control autonomous vehicles... in uncertain and challenging environments.'
 I spent three months or so reading literature, and quickly developed the opinion that the field of robotics was most limited by perception.
 If you could obtain a reliable state of the world, control was often simple.
 However, at this time, computer vision was very fragile in the wild.